 Most Popular MMA Events

-The next most popular events are the ESPN Fight Night cards that take place on the main ESPN network that happen approximately bimonthly.
-These cards have some star power and stakes at the top of the rankings in a couple different weight classes, but aren’t on the star power or popularity level of the pay per view cards.
+The next most popular events are the ESPN Fight Night cards that take place on the main ESPN network that happens approximately bimonthly.
+These cards have some star power and stakes at the top of the rankings in a couple of different weight classes but aren’t on the star power or popularity level of the pay-per-view cards.

-The remainder of the cards are fight night cards broadcast on ESPN’s streaming service, ESPN+.
-These will generally have one or two fights at the top with something of household names and are generally where newcomers and the bottom and middle level fights in the promotion take place.
+The remainder of the cards is fight night cards broadcast on ESPN’s streaming service, ESPN+.
+These will generally have one or two fights at the top with something of household names and are generally where newcomers and the bottom and middle-level fights in the promotion take place.

 In 2001, the UFC modernized the sport and laid the groundwork for how we know the sport today.
 The sport was adopted by state athletic commissions in the US and began the shed the taboo label that had followed it.

-The late 1990s would see the rise of names such as Chuck Liddell, Randy Couture, Tito Ortiz and Matt Hughes and that would be the key group to making the sport a household name and changed the lexicon of MMA from savagery to sport.
-Many credit the Liddell/Couture trilogy as the entrance into mainstream for the sport.
+The late 1990s would see the rise of names such as Chuck Liddell, Randy Couture, Tito Ortiz, and Matt Hughes and that would be the key group to making the sport a household name and changed the lexicon of MMA from savagery to sport.
+Many credits the Liddell/Couture trilogy as the entrance into the mainstream for the sport.

 The 2000s saw another group of household names surge onto the scene.
-Georges St Pierre (GSP) , Anderson Silva, BJ Penn, Rich Franklin, Forrest Griffin, Frank Mir and Nick Diaz spear-headed the group that would be behind the growth from entry into mainstream to legitimate popularity.
+Georges St Pierre (GSP), Anderson Silva, BJ Penn, Rich Franklin, Forrest Griffin, Frank Mir, and Nick Diaz spear-headed the group that would be behind the growth from entry into the mainstream to legitimate popularity.

 2008 would see the promotion bring in future megastars Jon “Bones” Jones and Brock Lesnar.